Australian Privacy Statement of Motorola Solutions

 4. Binding Corporate Rules (BCR)

-The BCRs ensure that personal data of covered individuals in the European Union is protected while being processed by any of MSI's affiliates around the world.
-The information commissioner's Binding Corporate Rules Authorization is available at the ICO UK Web site.
-For more information please click here.
+The BCR-C’s are designed to ensure that personal data of covered individuals in the EEA and UK are protected while being processed by any of our affiliates around the world.

 5. Collection of Personal Information